A Global Talent Network for Life

 - A lecture on bio-diversity followed by exploring coral reefs and mangroves

-- Insights into social entrepreneurship, globalization, global business,climate change, and emotional intelligence.
+- Insights into social entrepreneurship, globalization, global business and emotional intelligence.

 The Learning Journey also included deep conversations within the group (teamwork and structured BUZZ-talks) as well as Reflection Hour every evening.
-The interaction between the participants was open and honest – filled with joy and fun – both in formal and informal situations.
+The interaction between the participants was open and honest – filled with positivity – both in formal and informal situations.

 Participants from diverse cultures and socioeconomic backgrounds

-The YGP 2018 Global Talent Network consists of a group of 24 talents, age 19-25, selected from thousands of candidates.
-They come from 15 different countries: Brazil, China, Denmark, Germany, India, Malaysia, Myanmar, Nepal, Puerto Rico, Russia, South Africa, Tanzania, Turkey, Vietnam, and USA.
+The 2019 YGP Global Talent Network consists of a group of 22 talents, age 19-25, selected from thousands of candidates.
+The participants came from 16 different countries: Brazil, Canada, China, Denmark, Germany, Kazakhstan, Kenya, Nepal, Puerto Rico, Russia, Switzerland, Tanzania, Turkey, Ukraine, Vietnam, and USA.
 The variety in nationalities represented in the group ensures great cultural diversity, and helps to challenge preconceived notions about a given culture or nationality.
 Due to our scholarship model, participants from non-privileged backgrounds are also able to participate.

 Partnerships for finding and shaping the next generation of leaders